“I really enjoy using the app -- it’s like magic!”

-I have worked on several projects while learning to use Shapr3D.
-First off, I was modeling a bathtub and sauna, and my production plant layout.
-Then, I have separately designed some of the machinery I use for the plant and then I incorporate it into the main design.
-Besides that, I have also designed the canteen I plan to build for the plant employees.
+While learning Shapr3D, Miguel worked on several projects.
+First, he modeled a bathtub and sauna, and then moved on to the more industrial production plant layout.
+He separately designed some of the machinery used for the plant and then incorporated them into the main design.
+He also designed the cafeteria he planned for the plant’s employees.

 Like the article?
 Spread the word by sharing

-Learn how a car parts designer is using Shapr3d for client communication and manufacturing
+Learn how a car parts designer uses Shapr3d for client communication and manufacturing